Default: Merkle Inclusion Proofs

 - Individual proofs are verified through cheap merkle inclusion proofs into this root

-While merkle inclusion proofs are efficient for on-chain verification, there may be cases where you need to access the underlying proof instead of a merkle inclusion proof.
-For example:- Cross-chain verification where you need to verify the proof on a different chain
+While Merkle inclusion proofs are efficient for on-chain verification, there may be cases where you need to access the underlying proof instead of a merkle inclusion proof.
+For example:- Cross-chain verification where you need to verify the proof on a different chain.

-- Integration with other systems that expect a specific proof type
+- Integration with other systems that expect a specific proof type.

-- Custom verification logic that requires the full proof
+- Custom verification logic that requires the full proof.

 Considerations